Sansi/terms/en-us/index.md

 ## XIII.
 Update and Termination of Terms

 13.1.
-SANSI has the right to modify the Service Terms and relevant service rules, and will give an announcement or a notice by web bulletin, email, website message or short message.
+SANSI is entitled to modify the Service Terms and relevant service rules, and will give an announcement or a notice by web bulletin, email, website message or short message.
 If you continue to use the services after the modification of the Service Terms, you will be deemed to have fully read, understood and accepted the contents as revised, and will also abide by such revised terms.

 13.2.
 If your account is canceled, or your website services are terminated by mutual agreement, the Service Terms will be terminated.